 Or, if you do not want to monitor this host for threats or collect its network traffic, click the archive icon (), and then click ARCHIVE.

 Items that are not in OK status are some of the most important issues to resolve before your upgrade.
-Alert Logic recommends that you fix these issues in advance for a smoother upgrade and fewer cleanup tasks post-migration.
+Alert Logic recommends that you fix these issues in advance for a smoother upgrade and fewer cleanup tasks post-upgrade.
 After the upgrade, any items that are not fixed appear as configuration exposures on the Health page.

-To check for these issues prior to the migration precheck, browse to each of your deployments, and then click an item in the left navigation to open the relevant page.
+To check for these issues prior to the upgrade precheck, browse to each of your deployments, and then click an item in the left navigation to open the relevant page.
 For example, to view the list of protected hosts, click Networks and Protected Hosts, and then click the Protected Hosts tab.
 To review the list, you can scroll or select a status filter to narrow results.

 Protected hosts, log sources, or appliances are offline— If you do not expect the offline hosts or log sources to be in use going forward, Alert Logic recommends that you archive or delete the item before the upgrade.
 For appliances that need to be removed, you can work with your Alert Logic implementation engineer or contact Technical Support.